tearitco/SRW-Engine-MV-Public/docs/manual.md

 * clearAdjacentToActor actor\_id include\_diagonal

 	Move any unit that is currently adjacent to the specified actor to a free space.
 Spaces that make it look like the unit was pushed away are preferred.

+* stopSkipping

+	A command that ensures auto skipping stops.
+Normally not needed as important commands will stop auto skipping by themselves.

 ## External Plugin commands